Meet the High Alpha Team

 Venture capital firms are groups of individuals or funds that invest in these companies in order to get in on the ground floor and they offer capital in exchange for a percentage of ownership in startups.
 Venture capitalists assume the financial risks because they believe the company has a good chance of success.
 However, due to the uncertainty factors, VC investments have a very high chance of failure.
 These start-ups typically have a unique technology or an innovative business model.
 Most VC projects are related to high-tech industries like clean technology, biotechnology or information technology.

-After a cold streak of declining funding for software venture capital firms in 2017, 2018 saw a jump in SaaS VC funding.
+After a cold streak of declining funding for software venture capital firms in 2017, 2018 saw a jump in finance SaaS VC funding.
 In fact, the first two quarters of 2018 witnessed a big jump in SaaS VC funding at seed and early-stage levels.
 Crunchbase reports that there were more than 9,400 venture rounds from 2010 to 2018, and trends shows there’s still plenty of interest in angel funding among software venture capital firms.

 Venture Capital Firm Definition